On Premise Licensing

 Invalid License?
 If an alert appears stating that your license is invalid, refer to License Troubleshooting for further instructions.

-The product is priced on a per mailbox basis.
+MailArchiva On-Premise is priced on a per mailbox basis.
 The larger the number of mailboxes, the lower the price per mailbox.
 The license price applies to a specific major version of the product and is once off, one-time fee.
 The only recurring fee is the support fee.
 The support fee is mandatory in the first year, and optional thereafter.
-For instant pricing information (for less than 500 mailboxes), refer to https://stimulussoft.com/registerquote or email us.
+For instant pricing information (for less than 500 mailboxes), refer to Register Quote, Make a Purchase or email sales (at) mailarchiva.com.

 The MailArchiva On Premise product includes a 30-day trial.
-The trial period offers the opportunity to evaluate the product before making any commitment.
+The trial period offers the opportunity to evaluate the product before making a commitment.

 When performing a license check, MailArchiva will attempt to ascertain the number of mailboxes in the organization.
 If a connection to Active Directory or Azure is available, it will obtain the mailbox count directly from there.
 If a connection to AD or Azure is not available, the count is extrapolated by examining the emails in the archive according to a formula described further below.

-Obtaining Mailbox Count From Active Directory / Azure
+Obtaining the mailbox count from Active Directory / Azure

 If an Active Directory / Azure connection is available, MailArchiva will attempt to obtain the mailbox count from there.